CxELabs/M365HOL/instructions.md

 2. []	On the Keys page, perform the following steps:

 	!IMAGE[3xrwo38o.jpg](\Media\3xrwo38o.jpg)
-	1. [] In the Key description textbox, type a description (for example, AADIP Risk Event).
+	1. [] In the Key description textBox, type a description (for example, AADIP Risk Event).
 	1. [] As Duration, select In 1 year.
 	1. [] Click Save.
 	1. [] Copy the key value, and then paste it into a safe location.